 The preservation of the Lake District’s natural beauty continues.
 In June 2019, the National Park Authority purchased Brackenthwaite Hows.
 A popular stopping point for tourists in the Georgian and Victorian Eras, the hill top view was immortalised by JMW Turner in his 1797 watercolor, Crummock Water, Looking Towards Buttermere.

 The Lake District England

-The Lake District, part of the county of Cumbria, is the largest of the United Kingdom’s National Parks, and contains 16 lakes, including Windermere, England’s largest natural lake, more than 150 high peaks, with four over 3000 feet, including England’s highest mountain, Scafell Pike.
+The Lake District, part of the county of Cumbria, is the largest of the United Kingdom’s National Parks.
+It contains 16 lakes, including Lake Windermere, England’s largest natural lake, and more than 150 high peaks, with four over 3000 feet, including England’s highest mountain, Scafell Pike.